OpenMLRL/LLM_Collab_Minecraft/baselines/str_builder/README.md

 `baselines/str_builder/main.py` reads tasks from `../../dataset/str_builder/data.csv`, prompts an LLM once per task to output **Minecraft command lines** (one command per line), then scores the final build result and writes an eval JSON/JSONL file.

-The task: given an uppercase string (e.g. `ICML`), build its 5x7 block-letter mask on a constrained 2D plane.
-Only the letters should be built (no background), and adjacent (4-neighbor) blocks should use different materials.
+The task: given an uppercase string (e.g. `ICML`), build its 5x5 block-letter mask on a constrained 2D plane.
+Only the letters should be built (no background).

 ## Prereqs